realcoloride/node_characterai/README.md

 ## Calling characters

+> [!WARNING]
+> This feature is currently broken due to some dependency issues.
+I am working to get them solved, please do not use it yet.
+[Click here to get more details.](https://github.com/realcoloride/node_characterai/issues/180#issuecomment-2537500480)

 Calling characters is a pretty awesome feature Character.AI incorporates.
 Luckily, `node_characterai` also has support for calling characters at your ease with flexibility in mind.

 ### Finding voices, or setting a default one